 Any Angeleno knows you can never have too many tacos—and so does the team behind Chronic Tacos.
 Grab tacos—we’re talking carne asada and pollo asado—as well as burritos, burrito bowls and chips and guac, plus beer, nachos and even peanuts.

 Bring an appetite and lean into the weirdness for hot dogs and sausages under some freaky, fun topping combos: pastrami, cheddar and a chipotle aioli; braised beef short rib chili and onions; mac and cheese; pinto beans; elote; blue cheese crumbles; and sour cream.

-While LA Rotisserie’s focus is undeniably the roast Jidori chicken—available in half-chicken or sandwich form—it’s also got salads and a Santa Maria-style steak sandwich, topped with garlic herb butter and salsa roja.
+While LA Rotisserie’s focus is undeniably the roast Jidori chicken—available in half-chicken or sandwich form—it’s also got salads and other sandwich options, such as the Santa Maria-style steak sandwich topped with garlic herb butter and salsa roja.

 Find it: in section 114

 Vegetarians, rejoice: This stall serves a handful of vegan and vegetarian-friendly items, including a black bean burger, veggie dogs, veggie nachos and hummus.
 There’s beer here, too, making it a one-stop shop.

 Find it: in the Third Base food court

 You do the Oke Poke and you don’t turn yourself around, but you do order a giant poke bowl, a heaping pile of poke nachos or even a poke burrito stuffed with firecracker salmon, spicy tuna, edamame and more.
 Thirsty?
 This is also one of the only places in the stadium where you can find frozen cocktails—or, if you're looking for something non-alcoholic, shaved ice.